-In order to better understand the opinions and expectations of different stakeholders on the ESG issues, materiality assessment is conducted annually.
+To better understand the opinions and expectations of different stakeholders on the ESG issues, materiality assessment is conducted annually.
 The Group ensures various platforms, and channels of communication are used to reach, listen and respond to its key stakeholders.
-Through communication with the stakeholders, the Group is able to understand the expectations and concerns from its stakeholders.
+Through communication with the stakeholders, the Group can understand their expectations and concerns.
 The feedbacks obtained allow the Group to make more informed decisions, and to better assess and manage the resulting impacts of the business decisions.